-Disproving Robert Frost, who said “Poetry is what gets lost in translation” The Seasons of the Soul is a carefully selected anthology of Hermann Hesse’s (1877 – 1962) poetry translated into English and illuminatingly introduced by Ludwig Max Fischer, professor of German and comparative mythology.
+The exquisite The Seasons of the Soul is a carefully selected anthology of Hermann Hesse’s (July 2, 1877 – August 9, 1962) poetry translated into English and illuminatingly introduced by Ludwig Max Fischer, professor of German and comparative mythology.

 The soul, love, inspiration, the mysteries of nature, the unknowable divine, time and the stages of life are the major agents in Hesse’s world and are as relevant today as when he distilled them from his life experience.
 As an active witness in turbulent times, Hesse retained individual integrity while acting with social consciousness toward the pressing issues of society.

 Few authors resonate with me as greatly as Hesse has.
-I found Steppenwolf in high school (I literally found it on a shelf, it certainly wasn’t assigned).
+I found Steppenwolf in our high school library.
 I carried it everywhere.

-To read Hesse’s poetry – his most clear expression of being – is to feel his hope, his desire for peaceful surrender to words, time, and certainly nature.
-From “Waking at Night” (part of a collection I gathered to study how people spend their wakeful hours).
+To read Hesse’s poetry—his most clear expression of being—is to feel his hope, his desire for peaceful surrender to words, time, and certainly nature.
+He is astoundingly present in his words.
+1

 Bush and meadow, field and tree,stand in their self-sufficient silence.Each belonging wholly to itself.Each deep in its own dream.

-But he also projects, expands and extends himself generously.
-From this inquieted soul comes surprisingly extroverted expression.
-Marilynne Robinson once wrote that loneliness creates a communion, a a “truer bond among people than any kind of proximity.”
+Perhaps he is so present, almost as if he whispers to us, because he projects, expands, and extends himself generously through every word.
+“Only I am alone with anguish and grief” the poem continues.
+From this inquietude comes surprisingly extroverted communion, more than express his own sorrows, Hesse tries to reach ours.
+American novelist Marilynne Robinson once wrote that loneliness creates a communion, a “truer bond among people than any kind of proximity.”